-My one man play, The Price of a Fish Supper, first produced some years ago at Glasgow’s Oran Mor and after that at the Edinburgh Festival Fringe, and on BBCR4 had its first Ayrshire production at Ayr’s Gaiety Theatre, on 6th and 7th September, with the amazing Ken O’Hara as Rab, and Isi Nimmo directing.
+My one man play, The Price of a Fish Supper, which was first produced at Glasgow’s Oran Mor and after that at the Edinburgh Festival Fringe, and on BBCR4, had its first Ayrshire production at Ayr’s Gaiety Theatre, on 6th and 7th September 2017 with the amazing Ken O’Hara as Rab, and Isi Nimmo directing.
 The show was a sell-out but don’t worry if you couldn’t get tickets.
-Watch this space for news about a possible tour in spring 2018, with several Ayrshire venues planned!
+There will be a short tour, starting in May of this year, to various Ayrshire villages.

 GENERAL EVENTS INFORMATION

 I’m happy to give entertaining talks on all aspects of my research and writing.
 I can speak on subjects ranging from Jean Armour, Robert Burns and 18th Century Scotland to researching and writing historical and contemporary fiction.

 I give a very limited number of expenses only talks each year to some local not-for-profit organisations such as the SWRI, Burns clubs and book groups.
 These are on a first come first served basis and paid events generally take precedence.

 If you are registered with the Scottish Book Trust, you can invite me under their Live Literature scheme.
 If not, my normal fee for a talk, plus reading and discussion, up to a maximum of one and a half hours, is the Book Trust minimum of £175 per session plus travel expenses and overnight accommodation if applicable.
 Please note that if you would like me to judge a competition as part of my visit, an extra fee will be payable for the time involved.

 I seldom undertake school visits although I’m happy to speak to University or College Creative Writing students.